 Expect Gold to trade positive: Sushil Finance

-According to Sushil Finance, expect gold prices to trade positive on the back of European Central Bank statement.
+According to Sushil Finance, expect gold prices to trade positive on the back of US non - farm payroll employment data.

 Sushil Finance's commodity report on Gold

-Gold steadied on Wednesday, as a stronger dollar pushed the metal off Tuesday's 9 - 1/2 - month high, but the precious metal remained above D1, 300 on renewed tensions between Washington and North Korea.
-U.S. President Donald Trump on Wednesday said "talking is not the answer" to the tense standoff with North Korea over its nuclear missile program.
-His defense chief, however, swiftly asserted that the United States still has diplomatic options.
+Gold rose to the highest in nearly 10 months on Friday after U.S. job growth slowed more than expected in August, but pared gains when investors judged that the figures were unlikely to change the outlook for U.S. interest rate rises.
+Data showed U.S. job growth slowed more than expected, but the pace of gains should be more than enough for the Federal Reserve to announce a plan to start trimming a massive bond portfolio accumulated.

-OutlookWe expect gold prices to trade positive on the back of European Central Bank statement
+OutlookWe expect gold prices to trade positive on the back of US non - farm payroll employment data.

 For all commodities report, click here